Existence of self-similar profile for a kinetic annihilation model: Well-posedness for the Boltzmann equation with ballistic annihilation

 \begin{proof} Let $s>2$ and $n\geq N_0$.
 Our proof follows the same lines as the proof of Lemma \ref{lemCT}.
 As previously, we have \bean \frac{\d Y^n_s}{\d t}(t) & = & \frac{1-\a}{2} \int_{\R^d}\int_{\R^d} f_n(t, v)\, f_n(t, v_*) \, \Phi_n(| v- v_*|) \, K^n_s( v, v_*)\, \d v\, \d v_* \nonumber \\ & - & \a \int_{\R^d} \Q^n_-(f_n,f_n)(t, v)\, | v|^s\, \d v, \eean where $ Y^n_s(t)=\int_{\R^d} f_n(t,v) \, |v|^s\, dv$.
 Now, arguing as in the proof of Lemma \ref{lemCT}, we obtain \bean & & \frac{\d}{\d t} Y^n_s(t) + \frac{(1-\a)\, c_2(n)}{2} \; \|f_n(t)\|_{L^1} \int_{\R^d} f_n(t, v)\, \Phi_n(| v|) \, | v|^s\, \d v \\ & & \leq \frac{c_2(n)}{2} \; Y^n_s(t)\, Y^n_\g(t)+ c_1 \left( Y^n_s(t)\, Y^n_1(t) + Y^n_{s-\g}(t)\, Y^n_{1+\g}(t) \right). \eean Finally,

 where $C_3=(c_2^\infty+4c_1)\|f_0\|_{L^1_2}$.
 Then, (\ref{f_mom_s}) follows easily from the Gronwall Lemma and \eqref{majof}. \end{proof}

 Observe that the second inequality of \eqref{mom_s} has to be modified in that case.
 Since the mass of the solution is decreasing, we do not recover, as previously, that moments of order $2+\gamma$ are integrable.
 This is the reason why we assume here that the initial condition lies in $L^1_{2+\gamma}$.
 Thanks to Lemma \ref{lemCT_f}, it then follows that moments of order $2+\gamma$ are uniformly bounded.
 We are thus in a position to prove that $(f_n)_{n\in\N}$ is a Cauchy sequence in $\C([0,T];L^1_2(\R^d))$ for any $T>0$.
-We omit the proof since it follows exactly the same lines as the proof of Proposition \ref{prop:stability}.
+We omit the proof since it follows exactly the same lines as the proof \cite[Theorem 4.1]{MiWe99}.
 Then denoting by $f\in \C([0,T];L^1_2(\R^d))$ the limit of the sequence $(f_n)_{n\in\N}$, it is easy to check that $f$ is a weak solution to \eqref{BE}.
+Performing the same calculations as in the proof of Proposition \ref{propostab} (with the $L^1_2$ norm instead of the $L^1_{2+\gamma}$ norm), we prove the uniqueness of such a solution.